310mc/https-310mc.github.io-tl/source/_posts/feature_scout/always_hold_a_heroic_heart.md

 {% endbubble %}

 {% bubble Chiaki %}
-Oh no, it’s going to be for these villain toy figures.
+Oh no, it’s going to be for these villain toy figurines.
 I used to make secret bases in the park’s sandbox when I was young.

 But back then I’d make them for heroes, not villains.
 Anyway, it’s alright to play around like a kid every once in a while, don’t you think?
 {% endbubble %}